 The Environmental Health and Safety Department has developed an Accident Prevention Program (APP) to provide for the health, safety, and well-being of Fred Hutch employees, patients, visitors, community, and the environment.
 This program informs employees about workplace hazards as well as steps that can be taken to prevent accidents and reduce or eliminate the danger of injury or illness.
 The APP fulfills the requirements of the Washington Administrative Code (WAC) 296-800-140.

 Download the APP, contact EH&S or go to the EH&S website.

-Fred Hutch organizes four main safety committees: the Health and Safety Committee, the Radiation Safety Committee, the Institutional Biosafety Committee, and the Sharps Injury Prevention Team.
+Fred Hutch organizes four main safety committees: the Health and Safety Committee, the Radiation Safety Committee, and the Institutional Biosafety Committee.
 The EH&S website contains information on the membership, responsibilities, and meeting dates of each committee.

 Employees are welcome to attend safety committee meetings or to bring a safety concern to any committee.
 Safety concerns can be brought to the attention of EH&S at any time.
 Questions on these safety committees should be directed to EH&S. Membership rosters and meeting schedules can be obtained from the EH&S website.
 Meetings are open to everyone who works at Fred Hutch.

 The Fred Hutch Radiation Safety Committee reviews projects that use radioactive materials; authorizes projects using large amounts of radioactive materials; evaluates the Radiation Safety program; and sets or recommends policy on radioactive material usage and waste management.
 Its members include researchers and technicians from the scientific divisions, management, and Fred Hutch administration.